zorael/kameloso/README.md

 You will also require an [*authorisation token*](https://en.wikipedia.org/wiki/OAuth).
 Assuming you have a configuration file set up to connect to Twitch, such as with `--setup-twitch`, it will automatically start a terminal wizard requesting one on program startup, **if** none is present.
 Run the bot with `--set twitch.keygen` to force it if it doesn't, which it won't if you already have a token and it merely expired.
 (They last about 60 days.)

-It will open a browser window in which you may be asked to log into Twitch *on Twitch's own servers*, if you are not already logged in.
+If you are not already logged into Twitch in your browser, it will open a browser window with the Twitch login page.
 Verify that it's truly Twitch by checking the page address; it should end with `.twitch.tv`, with the little lock symbol showing the connection is secure.

 > Do note that at no point is the bot privy to your Twitch login credentials!
 The logging-in is wholly done on Twitch's own servers, and no information is sent to any third parties.
 The code that deals with all this is open for audit; [`requestTwitchKey` in `plugins/twitch/providers/twitch.d`](source/kameloso/plugins/twitch/providers/twitch.d).

+Logging in should lead you to a page where you must authorise the bot to perform certain actions on behalf of your (bot) account, such as reading and sending messages, performing moderator actions, etc.

-After entering your login and password and clicking **Authorize**, you will be redirected to an empty "`this site can't be reached`" or "`unable to connect`" page. **Copy the URL address of it** and **paste** it into the terminal, when prompted to.
-It will parse the address, extract your authorisation token, verify it, save it to your configuration file, and then finally connect to the server.
+Click **Authorize** and you will be redirected to an empty "`this site can't be reached`" or "`unable to connect`" page. **Copy the URL address** of that page and **paste** it into the terminal, which you should be prompted to do.
+Hit enter and it will parse the address, extract your authorisation token, verify it, save it to your configuration file, and then finally connect to the server.

 If you prefer to generate the token manually, [here is the URL you need to follow](https://id.twitch.tv/oauth2/authorize?response_type=token&client_id=tjyryd2ojnqr8a51ml19kn1yi2n0v1&redirect_uri=http://localhost&scope=moderator:manage:chat_messages+moderator:manage:banned_users+user:manage:whispers+channel:moderate+chat:edit+chat:read+whispers:edit+whispers:read+moderator:read:followers+user:read:follows&force_verify=true&state=kameloso).
 The key generation wizard only opens it for you, as well as automates saving the resulting token to your configuration file (as `pass` under `[IRCBot]`).

 Mind that the authorisation token should still be kept secret.
 It's not possible to derive your Twitch account password from it, but anyone with access to it can chat as if they were you.
+This is part of why it's recommended to use a bot account instead.

 #### Twitch bot